 Booking your School Field Trip

 Connecticut’s Beardsley Zoo offers group rate admission fees for schools, camps, businesses, and non-profit organizations with 10 or more paying people, that make a reservation at least 3 weeks in advance, pay at least 2 weeks in advance using one group payment and enter the Zoo as a group.
 These visits (field trips) are self-guided.
-The Wild Adventure Shows, Animal Encounters, food, carousel rides, appliance rentals and gift shop souvenirs are extra cost items.
+We do not offer tours however, we do offer live Wild Adventure Shows for an extra cost.
+Other extra cost items include carousel rides, food, popsicles, ice cream, wind tunnel, gift shop souvenirs and appliance rentals.

 We offer one free adult admission fee for every five paying children (ages 3 to 11).
 The minimum age requirement for chaperones is 18.
 There is no front gate admission fee for children under the age of 3 but there is a fee for them to attend the WAS and to ride the carousel so please include them in the reservation.
-Under 3 do not count towards free chaperones.
+We will issue wristbands for toddlers Under age however, they do not count towards free chaperones.

-$2.00 – Carousel ride per child if purchased at the site of the ride.
+$2.00 – Carousel ride per child if purchased at the site of the ride, all children pay including infants and toddlers.
 Group Special: $1.00 carousel ride per child only if paid 2 weeks in advance through the Group Sales Office.
 Adults ride free with paid children.